datacarpentry/sql-socialsci/episodes/09-joins.md

 There are several things to notice about this query:

-1. We have used alias' for the the table names in the same way as we used with columns in a previous lesson.
-In this case though, it is not to povide more meaningful names, in fact alias' for tables are often single letters to save key strokes.
+1. We have used alias' for the table names in the same way as we used with columns in a previous lesson.
+In this case though, it is not to provide more meaningful names, in fact alias' for tables are often single letters to save key strokes.
 2. We use the table alias as a prefix, plus a '.' when we refer to a column name from the table.
 You don't have to do this, but it generally adds clarity to the query.
 3. You will need to use an alias when you need to refer to a column with the same name in both tables.
 In our case we need to compare the `Id` column in both tables.
 4. In the select clause, we list all of the columns, from both table that we want in the output.
-We use tha alias' for clarity.
+We use the alias' for clarity.
 If the column name is not ambiguous, i.e it only occurs in one of the tables it can be omitted, but as we have said it is better to leave it in for clarity.
 5. The name of the second table is given in the `join` clause.
 6. The conditions of the `join` are given in the `on` clause.
-The `on` clause is very much like a `where` clause, in that you specifiy expressions which restrict what rows are output.
+The `on` clause is very much like a `where` clause, in that you specific expressions which restrict what rows are output.
 In our example we have three expressions.
 The last two are the individual expressions we used in the previous, single table queries.
-The first expresiion `a.Id = b.Id` is the expression whih determines how we want the two tables to be joined.
+The first expression `a.Id = b.Id` is the expression which determines how we want the two tables to be joined.
 We are only interested in rows from both table where the `Id` values match.

 When we run this query we get output like the following: